CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-6.md

-# Exercise 6: Using IDEs such as JetBrains IntelliJ for Java
+# Lab 6: GitHub Copilot with JetBrains

-Duration: 40 minutes
+Duration: 30 minutes

 GitHub Copilot, an innovative code generation tool, can be integrated with JetBrains IntelliJ, a widely used IDE for Java development.
 This integration enhances the Java coding experience by providing intelligent code suggestions and auto-completion within IntelliJ, boosting productivity and code quality.